-Purpose: To obtain feedback from stakeholders who had received Type Certificates (TC), Supplemental Type Certificates (STC), Major Change Approvals (classified as standard and complex) or European Technical Standard Organisation Authorisation (ETSOA) in between 01/01/2015 – 31/12/2015, in order to evaluate the process and identify potential areas for improvement.
+Purpose: To obtain feedback from stakeholders who had received Type Certificates (TC), Supplemental Type Certificates (STC), Major Change Approvals (classified as standard and complex) or European Technical Standard Organisation Authorisation (ETSOA) in 2016, in order to evaluate the process and identify potential areas for improvement.

-Average Satisfaction Rate: The overall result of the survey is good achieving a total average satisfaction rating of 75%.
-The participation rate is 33%.
+Average Satisfaction Rate: The overall result of the survey is good achieving a satisfaction rate of 78%.
+The participation rate is 18%.

 The chart below shows the average satisfaction broken down by question.

-Stakeholder needs have been met as the overall results of the survey are good and consistent with previous year’s achievements.
+Stakeholder needs have been globally met as the overall results of the survey are good and consistent with the previous year’s achievements.

-Several stakeholders praised the professionalism and competence of EASA staff, providing support, advice and feedback throughout the certification process.
+Stakeholders were confident with the protection of confidential and proprietary data by EASA.
+They were also confident with the fairness of the certification team throughout the process and expressed satisfaction with the communication throughout the project.
+Several stakeholders praised the professionalism and competence of the EASA staff, providing support, advice and feedback throughout the certification process.

 Some aspects of the performance of the certification process, although satisfactory, were identified as potential areas for improvement.
-In particular, “timeliness of the certification process”, reporting on “the status of progress throughout the project” and “Certification Support Validation (CSV) activity”.
+In particular, the reporting of the status of progress throughout the project.

 FEEDBACK / ACTIONS